Transport Equation Approach to Calculations of Hadamard Green functions and non-coincident DeWitt coefficients: Discussion

 \section{Discussion}

-Several of the covariant expansion expressions computed by our code using the Avramidi method have been previously given in Ref.~\cite{Decanini:Folacci:2005a}, albeit to considerably lower order (for example, Ref.~\cite{Decanini:Folacci:2005a} gives $V(x,x')$ to order $\left(\sigma^a\right)^4$ compared to order $\left(\sigma^a\right)^{20}$ here).
-Comparison between the two results gives exact agreement, providing a reassuring confirmation of the accuracy of both our expressions and those of Ref.~\cite{Decanini:Folacci:2005a}.
-Furthermore, several of the expansions not given by Decanini and Folacci may be compared with those found by Christensen \cite{Christensen:1976vb,Christensen:1978yd}.
+Several of the covariant expansion expressions computed by our code using the Avramidi method have been previously given in Ref.~\cite{Decanini:Folacci:2005a}, albeit to considerably lower order (for example, in their paper D\'ecanini and Folacci give $V(x,x')$ to order $\left(\sigma^a\right)^4$ compared to order $\left(\sigma^a\right)^{20}$ here).
+Comparison between the two results gives exact agreement, providing a reassuring confirmation of the accuracy of both our expressions and those of Ref.~\cite{Decanini:Folacci:2005a} (and confirming the error in Ref.~\cite{Phillips:Hu:2003} found by D\'ecanini and Folacci).
+Furthermore, several of the expansions not given by D\'ecanini and Folacci may be compared with those found by Christensen \cite{Christensen:1976vb,Christensen:1978yd}.
 Again, we have found that our code is in exact agreement with Christensen's results.